Ximene Trencavel -16 April 1355

 Ximene could hardly wait.

 ‘Like most of the aristocracy, Gaston wanted me to give him a child immediately.
-It’s an absolute imposition, because for three months before the great event he wanted to lock me away to be absolutely certain that any child I bore was his.
+It’s an absolute imposition because for three months before the great event he wanted to lock me away to be absolutely certain that any child I bore was his.
 I refused and told him that after our marriage he would have to make his suit in the same way as any other man.
 He agreed and courted me assiduously.
-Eventually I gave him my favour but nothing happened.’
+Eventually, I gave him my favour but nothing happened.’
 Agnes leaned over and continued in a rather loud whisper, ‘Gaston does not get aroused very easily.
 I have had to become rather inventive.’

 ‘So, now you want to arouse Gaston?’

 ‘Certainly, I do now love him.
 You know, both love and to a certain extent sexual activity is actually just a special, inspired form of giving.
 Giving love strengthens your body and pleases the spirit in that body.
-Arranged marriages give a special opportunity to practise that giving.’
+Arranged marriages give a special opportunity to practice that giving.’

 ‘No one has ever told me that.’